 Our osteopaths are registered with the Department of Veteran Affairs, and are able to treat DVA patients who have a referral from their GP.
 Veteran Affairs payments are billed directly to the DVA.

-Doctors are able to refer to Osteopaths under the Enhanced Primary Care Plan (EPCP).
-This is for patients with chronic complaints that meet the conditions of the EPCP.
+Doctors are able to refer to Osteopaths under the Chronic Disease Management Plan (formerly known as the Enhanced Primary Care Plan).
+This is for patients with chronic complaints that meet the conditions of the CDM Plan.
 Patients may receive up to 5 treatments for which they are eligible for a Medicare rebate.
-A referral from the GP on the EPCP is required.
-For further information about eligibility for an EPCP please contact Medicare or your own GP.
+A referral from the GP on the CDM Plan is required.
+For further information about eligibility for an CDM Plan please contact Medicare or your own GP.

 Motor Vehicle Accidents

 We are able to see patients involved in motor vehicle accidents, who are claiming through third party insurance.
-Again prior approval for treatment is usually required.
+Prior approval for treatment is usually required.